Most Active Stories

 KAREN: It's like used car lot.

 KAUFMAN: Prospective law students are haggling for scholarship money, and schools are doing whatever it takes to close the deal.
 Wendy Kaufman, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.